milos-aleksic/Docs/docs/DownloadPro/layout_setup.md

 ![Layout setup](/images/layout_setup_separator.png)

-- **By** - Separate downloadable items by chosen separator *(Chose from the list)*.
+- **By** - Use to separate downloadable items by chosen separator *(Chose from the list)*.

-- **Custom By** - Allows to specify custom separator for download links.
+- **Custom By** - Use to specify custom separator for download links.

 - **Class** - Use to add custom class to download link.

-- **Fix HTML** - Recommended for use in combination with *Custom By* parameter.
+- **Fix HTML** - Use in combination with *Custom By* parameter.
 After Separator was applied this feature will try to fix erroneous HTML code, specified in *Custom By* field.